bonnici/node-steam-trash-bot/README.md

 		profileId: 'ID part of the profile URL e.g. trashbot for http://steamcommunity.com/id/trashbot/inventory/',
 		ownerId: 'numerical steam ID of the person who can control the bot'
 		blacklist: ['steam ID of user to block', 'another steam ID to block'],
+		whitelist: ['steam ID of user to keep as a friend', 'another steam ID of user to keep as a friend'],
 		hmacSecret: 'random string used to encode usernames during export' };

 The bot will need to have Steam Guard enabled for 15 days before it will be able to respond to trade requests, and it may also need to own a game.
 Also to accept "offline" trade offers, [PhantomJS](http://phantomjs.org/) must be installed and set up.
+The bot will automatically remove newly added friends after a while unless that user is the owner or on the whitelist.